composer/satis/README.md

 Updating
 --------

-Updating is as simple as running `git pull && php composer.phar update` in the satis directory.
+Updating is as simple as running `git pull && php composer.phar install` in the satis directory.

 Contributing
 ------------